avila/mat2tex/README.md

 ![Table with two groups](./assets/tab_two_groups.png)

 Pay attention to the `\begin{tabular}{ >{\qquad}l rr rr }` environment initialization. the `>{\qquad}l` part instructs the first column of the table to be aligned left but with a `\qquad` spacing in each row. the \rowgroupit command, however, makes each group title to negatively indented by _-1em_.
 Adapt it to your liking or disliking.

 - But how did it work?
 (I was also surprised that it didn't break stata or LaTeX).

 It works by including a LaTeX line break (`\\`) in the first variable of each group and passing the group title as argument for the `rowgroupit`command (that has to be added to the preample or somewhere before the table), such as `"\rowgroupit{Domestic} \\ mean"`.
 It happens to be much easier to do this than to put a `\hline`s at the end of the lines.

-## Group by Group appending complex option
+## Appending group by group (a little) complex option

-The other option is to divide (or just not merge) stata's matrix into each group and append each table accordingly. the grouptitle
+The other option is to divide (or just not merge) stata's matrix into each group and append each table accordingly.
+This might be better suited if it is easy to keep the stata matrices apart from the beggining.
+The grouptitle function comes in handy here.

 ```stata
 mat group_1 = r(Stat1)